-The National Trust for Jersey Wetland Centre officially opened to the public on World Wetlands Day, February 2nd 2014.
+The Wetland Centre officially opened to the public on World Wetlands Day, February 2nd 2014.
 The Wetland Centre is perfectly situated overlooking La Mare au Seigneur (St Ouen’s Pond) SSI nature reserve and acts as both a state-of-the-art bird hide as well as a wetland interpretation centre.

 The newly opened visitor centre is accessed by a door that opens in to a tunnel through a dune mound.
 The tunnel then opens out to provide panoramic views of the reed bed and pond.
 The Wetland Centre’s 16 viewing windows afford truly incredible views of the reserve and its wildlife.
 The viewing windows are located at a range of different heights, offering adults, children and visitors with disabilities a unique perspective from which to bird watch without disturbing the resident waders and waterfowl.
 A green roof covers the whole facility, enabling the centre to blend in with its surroundings and providing important habitat for native wildlife.